 The iPhone battery replacement programme was perhaps a way for the company to get out of battery throttling conspiracy.
 Apple reduced the cost of the out-of-warranty battery from $79 to $29 (for iPhones 6 and later models).
 However, this does have a caveat.
 The iPhone maker has made it clear to its CSR that ‘any and all damage‘ must be repaired first before it’ll carry out battery replacement; and this would obviously include cosmetic damages too, though any mentions about this couldn’t be found on Apple’s support page or by the Watchdogs.

 This news has put Apple in the centre of controversy again.
 Being one of the most trusted companies in the world it shouldn’t have asked users to cough up more money than required.
-Of course, if the customer chooses not comply with Apple’s demand and gets his battery replaced at a local repair shop he would nullify his Apple warranty.
+Of course, if the customer chooses not to comply with Apple’s demand and gets his battery replaced at a local repair shop he would nullify his Apple warranty.
 At the time when Apple should be working on rebuilding users’ trust, it is finding new ways to be loathed.